ml61/nexter-grid/README.md

 ﻿# nexter-grid

 HTML and css-grid fully responsive web-page.
-Images are also in repo.
+Images are also in repo. css folder with final styles was created by SASS compiler.